wavefrontHQ/docs/pages/doc/wavefront_api.md

 ### API Documentation

 The REST API is publicly documented in the Swagger-generated API documentation.

+**Note:** In our blog post [Did You Know that Our API Docs Are Alive](https://www.wavefront.com/wavefront-rest-api/) we explain how you can experiment with our API directly from the documentation.

 To access the REST API documentation:

 1. Log in to your Wavefront instance.
 2. Display the doc from the UI or using a URL: